 Campsites, cabins and self-catering

 Practically every town or village has at least one campsite, and they are generally of a high standard.
-To pitch a tent at any of them you’ll need the Camping Card Scandinavia, which costs 140kr and is issued at the first site you visit; contact the Swedish Camping Site Owners’ Association (w camping.se).
-It costs 140–200kr for two people to pitch a tent at an official campsite and most sites are open from June to August.
+To pitch a tent at any of them you’ll need the Camping Key Europe card, which costs 150kr and is issued at the first site you visit; contact the Swedish Camping Site Owners’ Association (w camping.se).
+It costs around 200kr for two people to pitch a tent at an official campsite and most sites are open from June to August.
 For details on camping rough, see Sports and outdoor activities.

 Everything you need to know before you set off.